risingwavelabs/risingwave-docs/cloud/sink-create-a-sink.md

 You need to create a sink in the database to deliver processed data to an external target.
 After a source is connected, you can create materialized views to perform analysis or sinks for data transformations.

-For the complete list of supported sink connectors and data formats, see [Data delivery](https://www.risingwave.dev/docs/current/data-delivery/) in the RisingWave Database documentation.
+For the complete list of supported sink connectors and data formats, see [Data delivery](https://www.risingwave.dev/docs/current/data-delivery/) in the RisingWave documentation.

 You can create a sink with one of the following methods: